aylanonsense/archery-game/README.md

 X	Add a background plane
 X	Position the camera to be a birds eye view
 X	Add lighting
-	Move camera out and zoom in to decrease effect of perspective (dolly) Apply a texture to the background
+X	Move camera out and zoom in to decrease effect of perspective (dolly)
+	Apply a texture to the background
 	Limit the player from moving out of bounds
 	Detect clicks on the player